scalacenter/bloop/docs/contributing-guide.md

 ## Learn the developer workflow

 The recommended way to build and hack on bloop is by using bloop.
-Run `bloopInstall` if you are not using Metals to export the build to the `.bloop/` configuration directory.
+Run `bloopInstall` in your sbt shell if you are not using Metals to export the build to the `.bloop/` configuration directory.

 ### Common commands